AWS Lambda

 Unwrap the JSON response from the function in the same way as an AWS ALB.

 In the following steps, you configure the unwrapAsAlb setting in the AWS destinationSpec of the route to your Lambda upstream.
-These settings allow Gloo Edge to manipulate a response from an upstream Lambda in the same way as an AWS ALB .
+These settings allow Gloo Gateway to manipulate a response from an upstream Lambda in the same way as an AWS ALB .

 1. Edit the VirtualService resource that you created in the previous section to add the destinationSpec.aws.unwrapAsAlb: true setting.